FlibioStudio/SimpleScriptDocs/examples.md

 on break:
     player has permission not of "admin.blockbreak"
     cancel
-    send "You can not break blocks!" to the player.
+    send "You can not break blocks!" to the player
 ```